This is a gear review about the best bike multi-tool for touring, commuting, and cycling 2023.

 Allen Keys, also known as a Hex Wrench or hex keys are a very necessary bike tool.
-Adjustments the brakes, handlebars, seat and steering all may need these tools.
+Adjustments to the brakes, handlebars, seat, and steering all may need these tools.
 Most come with sizes between 2mm to 10mm which covers almost everything you need on the bike.

-Due to the shape of the hex wrenches on multi tools they are usually not as easy to use as a stand alone Hex keys but they are good enough to job the job in the field or at home.
-As a result I like to take a dedicated set of hex wrenches with me, the Park Tool Allen Keys are the best.
+Due to the shape of the hex wrenches on multi tools they are usually not as easy to use as stand-alone Hex keys but they are good enough to job the job in the field or at home.
+As a result, I like to take a dedicated set of hex wrenches with me, the Park Tool Allen Keys are the best.

 Phillips Head Screwdriver

 These are not as common on bicycles as they once were.
 Hex head bolts are now much more common.
 Nonetheless, Phillips Head Screwdrivers are needed and even a mini tool will have at least one size while the larger more comprehensive multi tools will have two sizes.